 Parking lots should be designed to allow for the safe ingress and egress of motorists and pedestrians.
 This includes the installation of bollards as well as other safety measures such as lighting, security cameras and traffic signs.

 In 2016, the estate of a Massachusetts woman who was struck and killed by an out-of-control vehicle outside of a Cumberland Farms was awarded more than $32 million against the convenience store chain.
 The estate argued that the store was negligent in failing to install bollards to protect customers.
 The jury’s verdict was later reduced to $20 million and upheld on appeal.

 To prevent accidents, bollards must be properly installed and impact resistant.
 Bollards that aren’t properly mounted or secured might give way when a vehicle crashes into them.
 In addition, bollards should be properly spaced out and marked or made visible in order to deter drivers from attempting to jump curbs, access areas that are off limits, or engage in other unsafe actions.

 After a parking lot or parking garage accident, security footage can be invaluable evidence used not only to identify liable parties but hold them accountable for their negligence.
-The parking lot accident attorneys at the Law Offices of Jeffrey S. Glassman can help you obtain security footage as well as other evidence needed to build a case against any negligent parties.
+The parking lot accident attorneys at Jeffrey Glassman Injury Lawyers can help you obtain security footage as well as other evidence needed to build a case against any negligent parties.